Zero Waste Tea Brands for a Plastic-Free Brew

 PUKKA HERBS

-Pukka Organic Tea Bags, Relax Selection Box Herbal Tea, 45 Tea Bags
+Pukka Organic Tea Bags Gift Set, Relax Selection Box Herbal Tea, 45 Tea Bags

 Many tea companies use plastic to seal their tea bags, but Pukka Herbs seal their bags with organic cotton, which means you can toss them in the compost in your yard, (or apartment) if you wish.
 Their tea packaging is 100% recyclable, the boxes are made from FSC certified card, and all inks used are vegetable-based.